JodieMullins/KicksQuest/README.md

 2) In the very top bar of VS Code, type `Python: Select Interpreter` and press enter

-3) Here, you will be given a range of environments to choose from.
+3) Here, the user will be given a range of environments to choose from.
 Choose 'venv' from this drop-down menu to operate within the virtual environment established.

-4) You may 'Run' all cells of the notebook and exit when ready.
+4) The user may 'Run' all cells of the notebook and exit when ready.

-***If you want to proceed in the browser***:
+***To proceed in the browser***:
 ---------------------------------------------

 1) Click the box next to the notebook's name for a checkmark and locate the 'Open' option under the 'Files' tab.